m5stack/m5-docs/docs/en/base/node_base.md

 ## Description

-**<mark>Node</mark>** is a node/base station class base in an IoT scenario.

-Install Node on the wall and stack any M5Core.
-At this time, Node + M5Core is an intelligent node that can communicate with many nearby nodes or terminal devices.
-You can use the terminal remote control to control remote devices through Node forwarding signals.
-Realize the interconnection of multiple intelligent terminals.
-Speech recognition can also be implemented.
+**Node**, like its namesake, is a smart node with full-featured functions in a IoT application scenarios.
+It can be program as a intelligent speaker like Echo.
+Node provides more hardware resources:  built-in high-fidelity audio codec chip，MIC, DHT12, IR emitter ...

+ESP32 provides an Audio Develope Platform called ESP-ADF.
+ESP-ADF supports development of audio applications for the Espressif Systems ESP32 chip in the most comprehensive way.
+With ESP-ADF, you can easily add features, develop audio applications from simple to complex:

+- Music player or recorder supports audio formats such as MP3, AAC, FLAC, WAV, OGG, AMR, TS, EQ, Downmixer, Sonic, G.711, SPEEX ...
+- Play music from sources: HTTP, HLS(HTTP Live Streaming), SPIFFS, SDCARD, A2DP-Source, A2DP-Sink, HFP ...
+- Integrate Media services such as: DLNA, WeChat ...
+Internet Radio
+- Voice recognition and integration with online services such as Alexa, DuerOS, and more.

+##Product Feature

+* 1x 12 RGBs
-* Including 12 RGBs and one temperature and humidity sensor(DHT12), it means Node can display its own status and perception surrounding environment.
+* 1x temperature & humidity sensor(DHT12),which can display its own status and perception surrounding environment.
-* There are 4 IR Transmitter LED at four corners and two IR Receiver
+* 4x IR Transmitter LEDs at four corners and 2x IR Receivers
-* There are two MIC
+* 2x MIC
-* A Codec chip(WM8978) inside that is often used to be applied for Hi-Fi Speaker.
+- 1x HiFi stereo codec chip ( Up to 24bit DAC )
+- 1x 500mAh lithium battery

 <img src="assets/img/product_pics/base/node_04.png" width="50%" height="50%">

-You can use the M5Core and Node to implement infrared remote control application.
-Because of the built-in high-fidelity audio codec chip, you can even implement smart speaker functions.

-## Feature

-- Built-in infrared transmission and infrared receiver
-- Built-in 12 RGBLed and DHT12 sensor
-- Built-in a HiFi stereo codec chip ( Up to 24bit DAC )
-- Built-in a 500mAh lithium battery

 ## PinMap